 Saturday and Sunday can be considered as well, but I always recommend one full day of rest per week.
 Here's an example of my entire current training program:

-- Tuesday - Full Body Strength & Conditioning (Kettlebells)
+- Tuesday: Full Body Strength and Conditioning (Kettlebells)

 - 1 Yoga class OR 1 Pilates class per week

 *Flexibility and core strength are my primary goals during my off-season, as well as learning some new routine skills.

 Most fitness competitors follow a diet designed for a male or female bodybuilder, or a figure competitor.
 This is definitely helpful in losing fat, but it does nothing for energy and performance.

 Many competitors follow a pre-contest diet high in protein and relatively low in fat and carbohydrates.
 Unfortunately, a certain amount of carbohydrates are necessary to fuel the grueling routine practices.

 I've competed in all three divisions of the sport, so I can say from experience that it is much easier to muster up energy for a weight training or cardio workout than it is a fitness routine practice.
 If you don't have the fuel in your body, no amount of fat burner will make up for that!